DHTMLX/docs-suite/docs/slider/api/slider_focus_method.md

 slider.focus(true);
 @examplestop:

-In a range mode of Slider, you can specify a thumb for focus.
-Use `true` to specify the second one and `false` the first one.
+You can specify a thumb to focus in a range mode of Slider.
+Use `true` to specify the second thumb and `false` for the first one.

 @changelog: added in v7.2